GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

       <td style="vertical-align: top;">Multiple nested auctions are not compatible with our privacy goals
 for two reasons.
-First, when the winner of an auction renders inside a Fenced Frame, our privacy goals for Protected Audience include the resulting creative rendering without knowledge of the context: surrounding page's URL or first-party cookie are a privacy violation.
+First, when the winner of an auction renders inside a Fenced Frame, our privacy goals for Protected Audience include the resulting creative rendering without knowledge of the context: the surrounding page's URL or first-party cookie are a privacy violation.
 In that environment, a nested auction is not viable.
 Second, the Protected Audience model says that each auction's winner should be